No Girls Allowed: The Story of Murderous Mom Paula Marie Sims

 The trial of State of Illinois vs. Paula Marie Sims began on Monday, January 8, 1990.
 It came to a close just a few days shy of a month later on February 2, when a jury found Paula guilty of two counts of first-degree murder, two counts of obstructing justice, and one count of concealing homicide.

-Although jurors believed prosecutors that Paula had killed Loralei and Heather simply because they were girls, a gender that was a disappointment to their father, they deadlocked during the sentencing phase and, as such, the Judge made a compromise, of sorts, and sentenced Paula to life sentences without possibility of parole.
+Although jurors believed prosecutors' claims Paula had killed Loralei and Heather simply because they were girls, a gender that was a disappointment to their father, they deadlocked during the sentencing phase and, as such, the Judge made a compromise, of sorts, and sentenced Paula to life sentences without possibility of parole.

 As of this writing, Paula Sims is incarcerated at the Dwight Correctional Facility in Dwight, Illinois.